 We Europeans should be cleareyed about the yearlong unbalanced position between the European Union and the U.S. as well as the present dysfunctional political climate effecting institutions, society.

-We must consider the real possibility of disengagement when another more able and qualified authoritarian candidate comes along in the next U.S. election cycle, also giving the authoritarian disposition of part of the American electorate.
-This is not new as also in the 1930’s the ideas behind the slogan “America First” and authoritarianism had its supporters.
+The European Union must consider the real possibility of disengagement when another more able and qualified authoritarian candidate comes along in the next U.S. election cycle, also giving the authoritarian disposition of part of the American electorate.
+This is not new as also in the 1930’s the ideas behind the slogan “America First” and authoritarianism and constitutional change had its supporters.

 Given the immense problems the country, as the greatest debtor nation in the world is faced with, Europe should be pragmatic and supportive, but have no daydreams what President Joe Biden can accomplish in the short time given.